Jewelry Care

 Solid gold is technically rarer than diamonds - and its value continues to rise.
 With its lasting lustre, natural scarcity, and resistance to tarnish, it’s the perfect foundation for a jewelry collection that’s truly heirloom-worthy.
 At Friday Sky, we use 14k solid gold, made with 58.33% pure gold and the rest strengthened with durable metals like silver and copper.
 Unlike gold-plated alternatives, solid gold offers superior cost per wear and is designed to last a lifetime.

-925 Sterling Silver.
-Composed of 92.5% pure silver, it is durable enough for everyday wear while maintaining a bright, shiny finish.
+Composed of 92.5% pure silver, Sterling Silver is durable enough for everyday wear while maintaining a bright, shiny finish.
 Additionally, it has hypoallergenic properties, making it suitable for most skin types.

 Renowned for their unmatched brilliance and exceptional hardness, diamonds rank 10 on the Mohs scale - the highest possible.
 The unique beauty and durability of diamonds make them a timeless favorite in fine jewelry.